 rpm -ihv epel-release-7-11.noarch.rpm

-Once you have Htop up and running you should see something similar the image to the right.
+Once you have htop up and running you should see something similar the image above.
 As you can see in the image to the right HTOP displays how many cores your computer/server has while also including the load on each core.
 Below your CPU information you can see the RAM being used and the total amount.
 You can also run the command “man htop” and it will provide you with more options while running this tool.

 If you are a reseller, htop is especially useful.
 If one of your customers is using up too many server resources, you can easily figure out who and what is causing the issue.
 Plus, since htop shows every process and not just the top ones, you can more easily locate unusual activity.